salman-/Friday/README.md

 ![](https://user-images.githubusercontent.com/4312244/71355261-c33ec800-257e-11ea-8788-f03b5a01b52b.png)

-Therefore, it seems that the Cars laready has the essential fields such as `engine`, `body-type` and so on, so it is a surprise why the is not following the norrmal steps.
+Therefore, it seems that the Cars laready has the essential fields such as `engine`, `body-type` and so on, so it is a surprise why the last 3 testcases are not following the norrmal steps.

 Me, as a tester, I wish to talk with developers about the potential problems.